Heinrich Timm: Naval career

 The U-862 sank five merchantmen and also shot down a British Catalina flying boat of No. 265 Squadron RAF while en route.
 On 5 July, Timm received notification of his promotion to Korvettenkapitän.

 Then, while patrolling off eastern Australia in late 1944 and early 1945, Timm sank two American Liberty ship merchantmen.
 In January 1945, the U-862 entered and departed from the Port of Napier, New Zealand, undetected.
 This later gave rise to the widely circulated post-war "tall tale" that Timm led members of his crew ashore near Napier in order to milk some cows to supplement their meagre rations.

 After the surrender of Nazi Germany on May 7, 1945, all of the German U-boat crews in the Far East were interned by the Japanese Empire at Singapore and Batu Pahat, and their U-boats were confiscated by the Imperial Japanese Navy.
-The U-862 was commissioned into the Japanese Navy as the I-502.
+The U-862 was commissioned into the Imperial Japanese Navy as the I-502.

 Korvettenkapitän Timm and his crewmen were still being held in Singapore when units of the Royal Navy arrived there on September 12, 1945.
 The German seamen were taken into custody by the British, and they were taken to Great Britain during July 1946, and then still held prisoner, even though Nazi Germany had surrendered over a year earlier.

 Timm was finally released from British captivity in April 1948.